 Children are often anesthetized for the imaging tests and during the radiosurgery.
 Adults are usually awake, but you may be given a mild sedative to help you relax.

 If you are using a Gamma Knife machine, you'll lie on a bed that slides into the machine, and your head frame will be attached securely to the bed frame.
 The machine does not move during treatment; instead, the bed moves within the machine.
 The procedure may take less than an hour to about four hours, depending on the size and shape of the target.
+If treating with LINAC stereotactic radiosurgery of the brain the treatment will be quicker.

 Radiation oncologist monitoring Gamma Knife procedure